erinann/WGFAST-2025-NetCDF-Tutorial/README.md

 # WGFAST-2025-NetCDF-Tutorial
-A short guid to plot netCDF data for active acoustics in R
+A short guide to plot netCDF data for active acoustics in R

+Click on `plotting_MVBS.md` to see the markdown within your browser.